joaomelo/lib-template/README.md

 ## Jest

-I will admit that as of the time of this writing, I struggle to develop using a healthy test mindset 😳.
+As of the time of this writing, I struggle to develop using a healthy test mindset 😳.
 I find myself having difficulty to test async code, especially dealing with external calls to services like database or auth systems.
 But we only arrive at someplace if we start walking in its direction 😅.
-That's why this template includes Jest.
+That's why Libt includes Jest.

-Libt includes the Jest package, and a basic `jest.config` set to record test coverage.
+Besides the package there is a basic `jest.config` file set to record test coverage.
 The `package.json` also has a test script to lint and test the project and a start script, which will run tests continually while development is ongoing.
 This way, it is easier to adopt a test-driven development methodology.

 # Time to Code

 There are two placeholder codebases: one for the demo and another for the library package.
-We are using a silly example just to make sure everything is tied and sound.
+They reside in `demo` and `lib` folders respectively.
+We are using dummy code in both, their goal is just to make sure everything is tied and sound.

 ## Lib

-The library export an `Accumulator` class that instantiates objects with three methods: `add` the passed value to the accumulator state, `value` will return the accumulator state value, and `clear` resets the accumulator state to the initial zero.
+The library export an `Accumulator` class that instantiates objects with three methods: `add` the passed value to the accumulator state, `value` will return the accumulator state, and `clear` resets the accumulator state to zero.

-Inside the lib `src` sub-folder, we will also find the jest test files following their naming convention.
+Inside the lib `src` sub-folder, we will also find Jest test files following their naming convention.

 ## Demo

-The demo is an app that uses the library.
-The demo app will not ship to npm.
-It will reside in the repository to complement our library documentation to other developers.
-Running code sometimes can be more pedagogical then documentation.
+The demo is an app that uses the library and will not ship to npm.
+It resides in the repository to complement our library documentation with a running code example.

 The demo does not import the library from npm itself but directly from the lib folder.
-Do not assume that a working demo means everyone will import our library with a positive experience.
-One can leverage the demo to test the final library distribution locally but will need to do some work with [npm links](https://docs.npmjs.com/cli/link).
+Do not assume that a working demo means everyone will import the library with a positive experience.
+Nevertheless, the demo could be leveraged to test the final library distribution locally, but some work with [npm links](https://docs.npmjs.com/cli/link) will be needed.

 I believe the demo app should be as vanilla as possible.
 Let's say you have a framework of choice and make your demo with it.
 An unfamiliar developer will probably be confused distinguishing if the framework code is related or even required to use the library.

 There is also a dummy CSS file to make demo styling simple.
-Just overwrite what is there, and we should be good to go.
-The demo app runs with the `npm run dev:demo` command
+Just overwrite what is there, and we should be good to go just typing `npm run dev:demo` in the command line.

 ## Git and Continuous Integration